To own cryptocurrency you must have a wallet

 Hosting a kiosk is easy.
 We install, maintain, handle all cash and service the kiosk.
 There is never a cost incurred by the business to host one of our machines.
 We pay for the space on a monthly agreement.
 There is no risk of making less than expected as we don't attach commission payments in any way.
-We are a Maine business and only operate in Maine.
-We currently work with 20 other local Maine businesses and have 29 locations (updated 9/1/2021).
+We are a Maine business and operate in Maine and New Hampshire.
+We currently work with 28 other local businesses and have 35 locations (updated 3/22/2022).

 Russ from Stars & Strikes in Paris says: